 and ingredients thereof.
 NOC from Ministry of Defence (Defence Production

-systems and their parts.
-NOC from Ministry of Defence (Defence Production
+Air Vehicle (UAV) systems and NOC from Ministry of Defence.

 9 Precious and semi-precious

-imported from the countries where Opium Poppy is
+from the countries where Opium Poppy is grown licitly in

 14. Surgical Instruments The export of surgical instruments shall be subject to